ECO Facts

 Recycling Glass: The energy saved when we recycle one glass bottle is enough to light an incandescent light bulb for four hours. www.planetpals.com

-Paper Grocery Bags: In 1999, 14 million trees were cut to produce the 10 billion paper grocery bags used by Americans that year alone.
-Please use reusable bags. www.reusablebags.com
+Paper Grocery Bags: Each year 14 million trees are cut to produce the 10 billion paper grocery bags used by Americans.
+Tree regrowth cannot keep up with the current logging rate.
+[Please use reusable bags.] www.simpleecology.com

 Carbon dioxide: Carbon dioxide (CO2) is the major culprit in global warming, however methane has 23 times the global warming potential of CO2 and nitrous oxide has 296 times the warming potential of CO2. www.csmonitor.com